zkemail/docusaurus/docs/zk-email-sdk/regex.md

 ## Decomposed Regex Examples

 Below are some common email fields you might want to extract.
 If you want to create your own email proof, please refer to our guide to [create a new blueprint](/zk-email-sdk/create-blueprint).

+### Recommendations

+We recommend using `(\r\n|^)` to start all regexes, and especially before all fields like `from`, `to`, `subject`, etc. This ensures no one can fake it by e.g. manipulating the subject.
+We also recommend the pattern of `[^x]+x` -- basically matching any character except the target character multiple times, then the target character.
+This helps avoid you from having to define the nuances of what appears in that field, as it's easy to make a mistake.

 ### Email Sender